sicajc/VLSI_DSP_Notes_HW_Project/notes/Parrallel_Pipeline_TransposeForm.md

 4. The difference equation would stay the same!
 5. The CRITICAL path can sometimes be reduced using this technique.
 6. Then we can simply redraw the graph, to get a clearer view of our transformed circuit.
-7. Summing note is the same as fan out node simply in different persepctive.
+7. Summing node is the same as fan out node simply in different persepctive.
+8. The transpose form is also known as the pipelined form, the first output would need some time to be outputed.

 # Summing bits after additions and multiplications
 1. a*b actually only need $w_b+w_b-1$ bits